winemug/omnipy/README.md

 As a father of a child with Type I diabetes, I desperately needed something until there was a "proper" solution, so this piece of software became indispensible, albeit its design issues and lack of user-friendliness.

-You are welcome to test it and report issues, but be aware you are doing this on your **own risk** and so far it has been tested by **only two people**.
+You are welcome to test it and report issues, but be aware you are doing this on your **own risk** ~~and so far it has been tested by **only two people**.~~

 # What's next?

 This was intended to be a throw-away prototype and I want to keep it that way.
-Python is not my language of choice and the raspberry pi and android are redundant, as both have enough processing power to perform the operations.
+The raspberry pi and android are redundant, as both have enough processing power to perform the operations.
 My focus on Omnipod related development is on the [OmniCore](https://github.com/winemug/OmniCore) project, which will be ready for public testing by mid March 2019.

 In the mean time, please do report any issues you find and I will do my best to get it fixed.

 # Information on RileyLink "433"
 It seems that the release announcement of [RileyLink433](https://getrileylink.org/product/rileylink433/) got people excited about OmniPod loopability.
 For clarification: RL 433 is **not** an absolute requirement.
-If you have the old RileyLink, it will still work.
+If you have the old RileyLink, it will still work (however in a _very_ limited range), but it's strongly suggested to change the antenna.
 Please see the [requirements](https://github.com/winemug/omnipy/wiki/Requirements) section in the wiki and [Increasing Radio Range](https://github.com/winemug/omnipy/wiki/Increasing-Radio-Range) for what you can further do with your RileyLink.